 That coincided with the second year of the Kia Women’s Super League, a T20 competition which saw the Yorkshire Diamonds take part.

-The Diamonds, a separate side to the regular county side – who also compete in a county T20 competition, have been captained by Winfield for the first two years and included a number of overseas stars such as trans-Tasman trio Alex Blackwell, Sophie Devine and Beth Mooney, all stars of the world game.
+The Diamonds, a separate side to the regular county side – who also compete in a county T20 competition, have been captained by Winfield for the four years of the competition and have included a number of overseas stars such as trans-Tasman quartet Alex Blackwell, Sophie Devine, Beth Mooney and Alyssa Healy, all stars of the world game.

 In addition to the senior England stars, a number of juniors have progressed through to England u15s, u19s and Academy squads.
 This is credit to a strong junior system and passionate coaches.